ValentinGenev/sand-carousel/README.md

 - add lazy loadgin.

 ## Known issues
-- The sliding variation starts from the second slide;
+- The sliding variation starts from the second slide.
-- I came a cross few instances when the carousel changes two slides instead of one when in resizable mode.